veronikleal/A-1/README.md

 # A-1
-This is my first assigment for YWCC307
+This is my first assigment for YWCC307 with Rust!